ksysoev/ksysoev.github.io/content/posts/creating-protoc-plugin.md

 go build -o protoc-gen-myplugin
 ```

-Now you need to copy your executable into one of `PATH` directories
+Now, you need to copy your executable into one of the directories listed in your `PATH` environment variable to make it available for the `protoc` utility.

 Test your plugin with `protoc`: